Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 The architecture follows the MCP pattern that Claude Code already uses for tool extensions.
 Here's the flow:

-- You install a channel plugin (Telegram or Discord) that runs as an MCP server
+- You install a channel plugin (Telegram, Discord, or iMessage) that runs as an MCP server

 - You launch Claude Code with the